Henry Clifton Sorby: Early life

+Petrography

+Sorby had an interest in geology and was involved in the Geological and Polytechnic Society between 1845 and 1846.
+He subsequently dealt with the physical geography of former geological periods, with the wave-structure in certain stratified rocks, and the origin of slaty cleavage.

+Sorby began to produce thin slices of hard rocks based on the methods used in zoology that he had learned from professor William Crawford Williamson.
+He also began to use polarized light to examine the thin transparent sections of rocks.
 He took up the study of rocks and minerals under the microscope, and published an important memoir, "On the Microscopical Structure of Crystals", in 1858 (Quart.
 Journ.
 Geol.
 Soc.).
+He then introduced spectrographic analysis techniques.
 In England, he was one of the pioneers in petrography; he was awarded the Wollaston medal by the Geological Society of London in 1869, and became its president.
 In his presidential addresses, Sorby gave the results of original research on the structure and origin of limestones and of non-calcareous stratified rocks (1879–1880).

+In the mid-Victorian years, Sorby was also the first to study the cleavage of slates using a microscope.
+In the frame of an ardent debate on the origin and mechanism of the slatey cleavage with the Irish physicist John Tyndall, who was also a pioneering mountain climber (Tyndall's name is also associated with the "Golden age of alpinism") and visited the Alps mountains in 1856 for scientific reasons, Sorby devised a quote now famous: